 Recent Senior Projects in Music

-- “Crystalline,” a live performance of collaborative, improvised, and original music
+- Meditated Intimacies,” a performance of improvised music

 Music Program offerings are grouped under the headings of courses, workshops, and ensembles.
 Courses cover specific material and one-time-only registration is anticipated; workshops are project oriented, allowing a student to enroll repeatedly in the same one.
 Courses, workshops, and ensembles are open to music majors and nonmajors alike.
 Some courses are specifically aimed at stimulating the interest and listening involvement of the general student population.